estebancb03/Piano-Emulator/README.md

 * Pause: Pause reading and show notes.
 * Reset: Return the app to its initial state.

-Currently only plays Rimsky Korsakov - Flight of the bumblebee.
+Currently only plays Rimsky Korsakov - Flight of the bumblebee (arr.
+Rachmaninoff, 439 Hz).

 ## Credits